uoa1184615/WebServicesGit/README.md

 centre modes.
 This code underlies the web service at http://www.maths.adelaide.edu.au/anthony.roberts/gencm.php

+1 Jul 2015: This branch is to try creating invariant manifold code, so replace frequencies by eigenvalues, etc.

 StochasticNormalForm: derive a stochastic/non-autonomous coordinate transformation that separates slow, stable and unstable modes in a system of SDEs or non-autonomous ODEs